-However, there are several issues that need to be considered when evaluating or establishing a "Search/Comparison" program.
+There are several issues that need to be considered when evaluating or establishing a "Search/Comparison" program.

 - 1. The computer software program must be easy to use and have the capability to perform general and specific searches and dental characteristic comparisons. - 2.
 The entry codes, forms, and procedures must be clear and uncomplicated, to reduce data errors. - 3.
 Law enforcement offices with authority to submit data must be educated concerning the use and value of the program. - 4.
 Mandatory reporting should be required of all law enforcement offices.
-It is clear to many who have experience with NCIC that the dental aspect of this program is not working effectively.
-Mainly because these issues, listed above, may not have been considered and/or implemented.
-The problems and issues of the collection and entry of dental data were addressed by Haglund in an article entitled "The National Crime Information Center (NCIC) Missing and Unidentified Persons System Revisited", The Journal of Forensic Sciences Volume 38, Number 2, March 1993.[5]
+It is clear to many who have experience with NCIC that the dental aspect of this program is not working effectively, as opposed to the NamUs system which has been proven to be effective and relatively easy to use.
+The problems and issues of the collection and entry of dental data with the NCIC system were addressed by Haglund in an article entitled "The National Crime Information Center (NCIC) Missing and Unidentified Persons System Revisited", The Journal of Forensic Sciences Volume 38, Number 2, March 1993.[5]
 Further problems with the search algorithms of the NCIC system were addressed in an article by Bell 07/95 "Testing of the National Crime Information Center Missing/Unidentified Persons Computer Comparison Routine", The Journal of Forensic Sciences, Volume 38, Number 1, January, 1993.
 [6] The issues concerning the failures of NCIC are not the purpose or in the scope of these guidelines.
 Certainly, the NCIC system provides a valuable reservoir of information for law enforcement.
 But it is very possible that the scope of the dental aspect of the NCIC program is too large to be a workable data base.

-The best location for "Search/Comparison" programs is at the state or regional level.
-This could more easily address the areas of concern outlined above and still keep the size of the data base manageable.
-The "ideal" program would have the following characteristics:
+Besides NamUs another location for "Search/Comparison" programs is at the state or regional level.
+The "ideal" state run program would have the following characteristics: